nextcloud/collectives/README.md

 * **Well-known [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax**
   for page formatting

-## Requirements
+## Dependencies

+For installation (see below), the following tools need to be available:

+* make: to run the Makefile targets
+* curl: to fetch some build tools from the web
+* npm: to install NodeJS dependencies and compile JS assets
+* g++: to compile some NodeJS dependencies
+* gettext: to generate pot/translation files

-This app builds on the functionality of the Circles and the Text App.
+Additionally, this app builds on the functionality of the Circles and the Text App.
 They both need to be installed for Unite to work properly.

 ## Installation